laristra/portage/doc/example.md

 field data are in the application tests.
-In particular, the `app/simple_mesh_app/simple_mesh_app.cc` program shows how to wrap mesh and state objects, adds some field data to the source state, and utilize \ref Portage::MMDriver with various search, intersect, and interpolate algorithms to perform the remap.
+In particular, the `app/simple_mesh_app/simple_mesh_app.cc` program shows how to wrap mesh and state objects, adds some field data to the source state, and utilize `Portage::MMDriver` with various search, intersect, and interpolate algorithms to perform the remap.
 The `Portage::MMDriver` is templated on mesh wrapper type and state wrapper type, and can be used with other frameworks. `Portage::MMDriver` and `Portage::SwarmDriver`